shirish93/shirish93.github.io/_ideas/2024-03-15-modern-woodcarving.md

 ---
-layout: post
-title: 3D printing and CNC-ing traditional Nepali craft, and training manpower
 author: shirish
 categories:
 - innovation
 - research
 - ideas
 - Kathmandu
+last_modified_at: '2026-08-04'
+layout: post
+title: 3D printing and CNC-ing traditional Nepali craft, and training manpower
 ---

 There's a potential for Nepali craftsmen and technologists to gain a foot ahead in fabrication of wood and plastic with traditional design.
 Somebody's gotta start the ball rolling.
 I can volunteer with seed fund.